Committing a mistake is fine as long as we learn from it and don’t repeat the same mistake again.

 And suddenly, you might start losing your old customers who get influenced by negative word of mouth.

-12. Not asking the hard questions
+17. Not asking the hard questions

+Sometimes sales reps try to avoid asking the hard questions to the prospects.
 It might be because they don’t have enough experience or they are not well prepared enough.

-And when it happens you miss an opportunity to build rapport and trust with the clients.
+And when it happens, you miss an opportunity to build rapport and trust with the clients.

-As a sales person, you must always ask the hard questions like: “Why are you considering us after your long term relationship with our competitor?” , “What do you think about our price?” , “Are you comfortable with our company’s policies?”, etc.
+As a salesperson, you must always ask the hard questions like: “Why are you considering us after your long-term relationship with our competitor?”, “What do you think about our price?”
+“Are you comfortable with our company’s policies?”, etc.

-Because when you do that you can understand the mindset of the prospect and also you will see yourself closing more deals than before.
+Because when you do that, you can understand the mindset of the prospect, and you will also see yourself closing more deals than before.

-13. Selling alone
+18. Selling alone

 Sometimes you might not have an answer to a question asked by the prospect.